massgov/mayflower-patternlab/styleguide/source/_patterns/05-pages/organization-detail.md

 ### Description
-This is an example of an Organization Detail page for Mass.gov using a stacked row template
+This is an example of an Organization Detail page for Mass.gov using the organization details template

 ### Status
 * Stable as of 5.0.0